etchteam/offline-ux/src/the-ultimate-offline-experience.md

 ![Visual cache indicators](/assets/the-ultimate-offline-experience/indicators.png)

-There's still a load of content on the web page that hasn't been cached yet, if the users connection isn't good enough they'll have trouble viewing it.
+There's still a lot of content on the web page that hasn't been cached yet, if the users connection isn't good enough they'll have trouble viewing it.

 Traditionally, a user would innocently click through without knowing this.
 Inevitably they will end up: